Tiitmouse/Tiitmouse/README.md

 About Me

-- 3rd-year Software Engineering student with a strong foundation in backend and frontend development.
+- 3rd-year Software Engineering student with a strong foundation in backend and frontend development
-- Proficient in C#, with experience in web development (HTML, CSS, JavaScript, PHP, Vue.js, WordPress).
+- proficient in C#, with experience in web development (HTML, CSS, JavaScript, PHP, Vue.js, WordPress)
-- Familiar with Git, GitHub, Bitbucket, and modern software development methodologies.
+- familiar with Git, GitHub, Bitbucket, and modern software development methodologies
-- Below, you can find my projects in C++, Java, and Swift.
+- below, you can find my projects in C++, Java, and Swift
-- Currently focused on building scalable web applications using ASP.NET Core, Entity Framework, and databases (MongoDB, T-SQL).
+- currently focused on building scalable web applications using ASP.NET Core, Entity Framework, and databases (MongoDB, T-SQL)
-- Self-taught in UI/UX design tools, including Adobe Illustrator, Photoshop, After Effects, Premiere Pro, Blender, and Sketch.
+- self-taught in UI/UX design tools, including Adobe Illustrator, Photoshop, After Effects, Premiere Pro, Blender, and Sketch
+- primarily work in a macOS environment, utilizing Homebrew and Oh My Zsh

 Looking For

-- A student job, internship, or junior role in backend/full-stack development or data-focused software engineering.
+- a student job, internship, or junior role in backend/full-stack development or data-focused software engineering.
-- Collaborations on exciting projects in C#, .NET, Java, or Swift.
+- collaborations on exciting projects in similar fields.

 Focus Areas & Future Plans